 - 4-ounces Gruyere cheese, grated, about 1 cup, packed

 - 1 3/4 cups milk

 - 1 teaspoon salt

 - 8x11x2¼ casserole baking dish

-1 Preheat the oven to 400°F. Spread the cubed bread over a baking dish or sheet pan in a single layer.
+1 Lightly toast the cubed bread: Preheat the oven to 400°F. Spread the cubed bread over a baking dish or sheet pan in a single layer.
 Place in oven and bake until lightly toasted, about 7 to 8 minutes.
 Remove and set aside.
 Lower the oven temperature to 350°F.

 2 In a large bowl, whisk together the eggs, milk, cream, salt, pepper, and tarragon.
 Set aside.

-5 Repeat the process.
-Add another layer of cubed bread, ham, asparagus, Gruyere, and milk egg mixture.
+5 Repeat the process: Add another layer of cubed bread, ham, asparagus, Gruyere, and milk egg mixture.
 Press down on the mixture with your (clean) hands to help the bread soak up more of the milk mixture.
-(At this point you can make up to a day ahead, cover and refrigerate until ready to cook.)

 Remove from oven and let sit for 10 minutes before serving.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Ham and Asparagus Strata on Simply Recipes.
 Thank you!Print